Cpetak/urchin_adaptation/Step6.md

-# Step 5: Getting per-site Fst values - pair-wise
+# Step 6: Getting per-site Fst values - pair-wise

+Folders:

+WGS/angsd_new/ for angsd output, WGS/angsd_new/pairwise_fst_cleaned for all other files and scripts

 First, I run angsd on each population separately.
 E.g.